DNNCommunity/DNNDocs/content/developers/jwt/setup-jwt-for-auth/index.md

         ```

+    > [!Tip]
-    Tip: Developers: To enable JWT authentication for your specific Web API, add the following attribute to the controller class:
+    > Developers: To enable JWT authentication for your specific Web API, add the following attribute to the controller class:

     ```